 THE INTACS PROCEDURE

 At the beginning of the procedure, topical numbing drops are applied.
 A lid holder supports your lids to avoid blinking during the procedure.
 A channel within the cornea is then prepared, into which the Intacs will be inserted.
-This step is done with a laser called an Intralase or with a special intracorneal tunneling instrument.
-Here at the CLEI Center for Keratoconus, we generally prefer the femtosecond laser technique, finding a more robust result in patients treated in this way.
-However, the ultimate selection of technique depends on your particular situation.
-In either case, a suction ring is placed to stabilize the eye, the channel is prepared for the Intacs, and then the Intacs are inserted.
+This step is done with a laser called a femtosecond laser or Intralase.
+A suction ring is placed to stabilize the eye, the channel is prepared for the Intacs by the laser, and then the Intacs are inserted.
 Some patients may have 2 Intacs placed, others may have only one placed depending on the individual cornea.
 At the end of the procedure, eyedrops are given, and a clear plastic shield is applied for protection.
 You will use eyedrops to avoid infection and inflammation for 1 week.

 Vision begins to improve the day after the procedure but may fluctuate for several days.
 Most people can return to work one to two days after the procedure.
 During your followup examinations, we will determine if additional procedures may be beneficial.
 These include changing Intacs size or position, adding supplemental procedures such as CK, and other techniques.
 Keep in mind that Intacs is not necessarily a one-time procedure… further, treatment might be necessary over the months after your surgery to enhance and optimize the final result.